cfrist/wildfirecommons-documentation/docs/start/getting-started.md

 - Pathfinder Projects for Future Directions: Work with the community of practice to select pathfinder projects to scale data and models for future application.
 - Creation of Blueprint for Future Phases: Planning achievable, scalable, and sustained use of the Wildfire Commons for collective impact.

+# Getting Started

+# Join the Wildfire Commons Community
+Become a part of our dynamic community.
+Connect with experts, collaborate on innovative projects, and access exclusive resources.
+Sign up now and start making an impact.

+# Pathfinders
+Showcase and multiply the impact of existing efforts that leverage open data and open science for wildland fire solutions.
+Connect with us to share your idea.
+Email us at pathfinder@wildfirecommons.org.

+# Participate in the Case Study
+Researchers and technologists working on 3D fuel and fire modeling will come together to use the FireForge platform to create new innovations.
+Email us at info@wildfirecommons.org to share your interest.

+# Connect with the Community
+Join the conversation!
+We encourage our community to start discussions, share insights, and network on LinkedIn.
+Connect with peers, exchange ideas, and stay updated.
+Join our LinkedIn group and start engaging today!
+Join us on the LinkedIn Group at: https://www.linkedin.com/groups/14463867/

+#Partner with the Wildfire Commons
+We understand there are many wildfire initiatives, and finding the right partners for effective collaboration is essential.
+At the Wildfire Commons, our mission is to foster community-driven collaboration and transparency with expertise in wildfire mitigation and management related to vegetation and fuels.
+Together, we can combine our strengths and expertise to create a safer, more resilient future.
+- Showcase your solutions on the Wildfire Commons
+- Provide feedback to the Wildfire Commons
+- Amplify your impact while fostering connections Partner with us at: https://docs.google.com/forms/d/e/1FAIpQLSfmBpm2JZ7H0BJwcU8B6FwHg1GzF8qkm39fRxxfPui7XC7mdg/viewform